 Navy Federal Credit Union stands behind its mortgages so much that it offers a rate match program.
-If you find a better interest rate from any other lender, then they’ll match it.
+If you find a better interest rate from any other mortgage lender, then they’ll match it.
 If they can’t for some reason, they’ll give you $1,000 after closing on your home loan with them.
-It’s a pretty good incentive to keep customers happy and saving money.
+It’s a pretty good incentive to keep customers happy and save money.